Applicants for New Zealand visas must have an acceptable standard of health. We consider you to have an acceptable standard of health if you are:

 Not all countries have approved panel physicians.
 For countries without approved panel physicians, a registered or board certified or licensed medical practitioner or physician may complete your medical certificates.
 Medical certificates will not be accepted if completed by nurses, physician's assistants and osteopaths.

 Panel physicians hold a supply of Immigration New Zealand medical and chest X-ray certificates.
-Certificates can also be downloaded from the INZ website.

 Medical certificates and any accompanying laboratory or specialist reports must be completed in English.